 - IOM, used the draft toolkit's executive summary and new measures in its report Approaching Death: Improving Care at the End of Life.

-- The draft toolkit was used in the Robert Wood Johnson Foundation's (RWJF) national program Promoting Excellence in End-of-Life Care.
+- The draft toolkit was used in RWJF national program Promoting Excellence in End-of-Life Care.

 - At the close of this project, RWJF-funded follow-up grants (see Program Results Report on ID#s 032208 and 033491, 038149 and 041478) developed a validated version of the toolkit, an accompanying resource guide, and software for analysis and reporting data.